nuuuwan/news_lk3_data/README.md

 The former health minister was supposed to make an appearance before the CID on Wednesday (Jan.31), but he failed to do so on account of attending the proceedings of a case heard before the Colombo High Court, as well as a ministerial sub-committee meeting convened at the Presidential Secretariat.

-Thus, Rambukwella has sought the CID, in writing, to fix another date for him to provide his statement.
+Thus, Rambukwella had sought the CID, in writing, to fix another date for him to provide his statement.

 On Thursday (Feb.01), the Maligakanda Magistrate ordered the former health minister to appear before the CID to record a statement pertaining to his alleged involvement in the substandard medicines procurement.
-Additionally, a ban was imposed on the lawmaker’s foreign travels.
+Additionally, the lawmaker was also slapped with a foreign travel ban.

 ...